isarsdoshi/Design6/README.md

 LAB 8:

 This lab was focused on data analysis.
-To start off, I installed certain Python packagaes, as these packages helped carry out data analysis techniques.
+To start off, I installed certain Python packages, as these packages helped carry out data analysis techniques.

 ![E322 Lab 8 Pic 1](https://github.com/isarsdoshi/Design6/assets/98429892/c0f5fa2f-e70b-48b3-89c7-1e8b113c3119)
 ![E322 Lab 8 Pic 2](https://github.com/isarsdoshi/Design6/assets/98429892/4668f717-1299-488d-b99b-87ec9b50cc79)
 ![E322 Lab 8 Pic 3](https://github.com/isarsdoshi/Design6/assets/98429892/8393305e-1deb-494b-98c7-1a405c294533)

 After that, I started experimenting with the X applications.
-I ran through each of them and was able to see the interesting features they all offerred.
-Following that, I experimented with Numpy array and was able to successfully execute each of the commands.
-However, for every task after that, such as plotting the data from Lab 7, I was unable to succesfully carry it out out due to technological issues with my laptop.
-I persisted and tried several times but the technological issues made it arduous to over the obstacles.
+I ran through each of them and was able to see the interesting features they all offered.
+Following that, I experimented with the Numpy array and was able to successfully execute each of the commands.
+However, for every task after that, such as plotting the data from Lab 7, I was unable to successfully carry it out due to technological issues with my laptop.
+I persisted and tried several times, but the technological issues made it arduous to overcome the obstacles.

 ![E322 Lab 8 Pic 4](https://github.com/isarsdoshi/Design6/assets/98429892/ab948d54-2f41-4b27-a8d5-e6a2452eaacb)
 ![E322 Lab 8 Pic 5](https://github.com/isarsdoshi/Design6/assets/98429892/1550dd6f-e24d-45d8-b6b2-37928f935a25)